afiodorov/afiodorov.github.io/_posts/2015-03-09-bitcoin-analogy.md

 ~~~

 The person who cracked a password to email4@gmail.com decided not to refer to
-email3@gmail.com in his message since he spotted that some transactions in
+email3@gmail.com in his message since he had spotted that some transactions in
 **C** were invalid.
 He is an honest miner and he just wants to earn the fee
 and he doesn't like double spending.
 Similarly the miner afterwards ignored
 **C** and referred to (**D**, email4@gmail.com) instead.